 “Philips has been building clinical software applications for decades, so we understand how they need to work,” says Wiggins.
 “Using AWS, we've built that expertise into HealthSuite with timesaving custom services and templates to answer concerns specific to the healthcare space.”

 HSDP helps customers improve their efficiency and service quality with services including connections to clinical-grade smart devices, repositories for clinical and device-telemetry data, and a built-in framework to ingest, manage, and analyze healthcare data.

-With AWS, customers also pay for only the resources they need to connect any internal or external customers and partners.
+On AWS, customers pay for only the resources they need to connect any internal or external customers and partners.
 They can also build solutions for connected devices and deploy web, enterprise, or customer applications.
+And, because AWS offers a single programming model for cloud and edge devices that can take advantage of the same robust security services and features, customers can significantly shorten the development lifecycle, reducing costs.
 “The HealthSuite Digital Platform provides the means for Philips and our partners to bring new healthcare solutions to market faster by helping them avoid the time-consuming work needed to be as secure and compliant as possible,” says Ad Dijkhoff, head of HSDP business development at Philips.

 AWS Infrastructure a Key to Security and Scale

 Building HSDP on AWS makes it easier for Philips to compete for healthcare business.
 “By running the HealthSuite Digital Platform as a managed layer on top of AWS services, it's easier for us to offer a platform that checks all the boxes required in the healthcare space,” says Dijkhoff.
 “This includes the right infrastructure, compliance tools, and audit trails—everything our internal and external customers need to get off their plates so they can concentrate on improving patient outcomes.”